Billy McKinney Player Props: Yankees vs. Mariners

-The New York Yankees and Billy McKinney, who went 1-for-3 with a home run and two RBI last time in action, take on Luis Castillo and the Seattle Mariners at Yankee Stadium, Wednesday at 7:05 PM ET.
+After going 2-for-3 with a home run and an RBI in his most recent game, Billy McKinney and the New York Yankees face the Seattle Mariners (who will hand the ball to Bryan Woo) at 7:05 PM ET on Thursday.

-In his last game, he notched a home run while going 1-for-3 against the Mariners.
+In his last game, he notched a home run while going 2-for-3 against the Mariners.

 Billy McKinney Game Info & Props vs. the Mariners